NSAPH-Projects/bitcoin_mining_env_burden/README.md

 ## Repository Structure
 - `data/`: This directory contains subfolders for input and output files.
 It includes symlinks to the actual data files and documentation for internal use.<br>
   - `input_private/`: A folder containing the raw datasets related to Bitcoin mining and environmental impact that need to be processed.
+Please reach out directly to the researchers for this data (contact info at the end of the README).
   - `intermedidate/`: A folder where intermediate datasets are stored during the data processing workflow.
 These datasets serve as checkpoints or partial results that facilitate step-by-step data processing.
 - `notes/` : Includes python files related to data analysis, exploration and visualization.
 - `src/`: Contains the main modules and scripts used in the analysis.